RoryMusinskas/internship-bridging/README.md

 - Learn about atomic design principles.

 ### Challenges
-- I struggled to figure out how to make a state Array that will only allow objects of the shape defined by the api call and to then pass it along as props to children.
+- I struggled to figure out how to make a state Array that will only allow objects of the type and shape defined by the api call and to then pass it along as props to children.
 - I also struggled a little bit passing on the state and setState function and setting the correct type in the children.